 VHDL code for demultiplexer using dataflow (truth table) method – 1:4 Demux

-Usually, we see the truth table being used to code in the behavioral architecture.
+Usually, we see the truth table is used to code in the behavioral architecture.
 However, it is possible to use the truth table of a digital electronic circuit in the dataflow architecture too.
-This is a perfect example of doing that.
+This demux code is a perfect example of doing that.
+We’ll be using the truth table to write the demultiplexer’s VHDL source code.

 library IEEE; use IEEE.STD_LOGIC_1164.ALL; use IEEE.STD_LOGIC_ARITH.ALL; use IEEE.STD_LOGIC_UNSIGNED.ALL; entity DEMUX_USINGTRUTHTABLE_SOURCE is Port ( I : in STD_LOGIC; S : in STD_LOGIC_VECTOR (1 downto 0); Y : out STD_LOGIC_VECTOR (3 downto 0)); end DEMUX_USINGTRUTHTABLE_SOURCE; architecture dataflow of DEMUX_USINGTRUTHTABLE_SOURCE is begin --- since the output is a combination of character and binary bits, bitwise operation with bit and CHARACTER will take place (&) not logical and with S select Y <= ("000" & I) when "00", ("00" & I & "0") when "01", ("0" & I & "00") when "10", (I & "000") when others; end dataflow;